How to Make Vegan Lentil Soup

 Step 2: Add the flavor

 When the beans and veggies are cooked, your soup is basically done.
-All that’s left is to infuse the dish with extra flavor from the spices!
+All that’s left is to infuse the dish with extra flavor from the spices.
 Stir in the remaining ingredients and boost the heat to return the soup to a boil.
-Then, reduce the heat to a simmer and cook, uncovered, for about 5 minutes to let the flavors to blend.
+Then, reduce the heat to a simmer and cook, uncovered, for about 5 minutes to let the flavors combine and deepen.